RustT883/Scoltech-AlfaRAGChatBot/README.md

 ### Files

-- `baseline.py` — Currently creates disk-persisted knowledge base with the use ChromaDB and runs RAG retrieval-augmented QA system.
+- `baseline.py` — Currently creates disk-persisted knowledge base with the use ChromaDB and runs RAG system.
 - `metrics.py` — Evaluates predictions using the **METEOR** metric.

 ### Key Components